it-economics/itea-be/kata-instructions.md

 > https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#lifecycle-reference

 ## TestContainer

+1.)
+Discussion: What problems does using Testcontainers solve?
+For what kind of tests you should use it?

-we prepared three different ways of implementation
+2.) we prepared three different ways of implementation

 ### static container
 - all properties are overwritten in the test class